mjm/gatsby-blog/src/pages/about/index.md

 ---
-templateKey: "static-page"
+templateKey: static-page
-path: /about
+path: "/about"
 title: About Me

 ---
 My name is Matt Moriarity.
 I'm a software engineer living in Littleton, CO.

 By day, I work on infrastructure at [Travis CI](https://travis-ci.com).
 By night (early evening I guess), I have [a few side projects](/projects/), including this site!